sarahsingss/python-chatroom/README.md

 The server manages connections and broadcasts messages to all connected clients, while each client connects via a simple terminal interface.

+## How to run
+- run "pip install colorama"
+- make sure to have python installed
+- run server first using "python server.py"
+- next run client, using "python client.py"

 ## Features